 If you’re not in a hurry to get pregnant, then why not consider freezing your eggs while you’re younger?
 Should you have difficulties conceiving later, you’ll have better chances with your younger eggs and through assisted reproductive technology (ART).

 In the meantime, to deter pregnancy at this age, you may use contraceptives or calculate your safe days for sexual relations.

 Fertility and Pregnancy in Your 30s

 The 30s is regarded by many to be the ideal decade to get pregnant for two main reasons.
 First, many are already ready to raise a baby at this stage in their lives.
 And second, most women are still biologically equipped enough to conceive and carry a baby.
 However, be warned: Female fertility significantly decreases at this decade.
-The likelihood of getting pregnant in your early 30s is far greater than in your late 30s.
+As you can see in the chances of getting pregnant by age chart, the likelihood of getting pregnant in your early 30s is far greater than in your late 30s.
 After you reach the age of 35, not only will you have a lower chance of a successful pregnancy, you are also more vulnerable to other pregnancy-related risks such as miscarriages or multiple pregnancies [Sources: American Society for Productive Medicine, Mayo Clinic].